 Old Dominion recorded its biggest win ever in September 2018 when they stunned in-state rival, and #13-ranked Virginia Tech in front of a record home crowd, their first and only win over a ranked team.
 That team also saw Old Dominion get their first player, Oshane Ximines, drafted to the NFL.
 The Monarchs play their games at S.B.
 Ballard Stadium in Norfolk and are coached by Ricky Rahne.
 Old Dominion did not play in 2020 due to the COVID-19 pandemic.

 James Madison Dukes Football

 Over the past half a decade, James Madison has become an absolute powerhouse at the FCS level.
 The Dukes won their second national championship in 2016 and played in the national title game three times in the four-season between 2016 and 2019.
 If not for North Dakota State, James Madison might well be an FCS dynasty right now.

 The Dukes have played football since 1972.
 They played in both Division II and Division III before moving to Division I-AA (FCS) in 1980.
-James Madison joined the Colonial Athletic Association in 2007 and have won the conference five times.
+James Madison joined the Colonial Athletic Association in 2007 and has won the conference five times.
 The Dukes have played in the FCS playoffs 16 times, with an impressive record of 20-13 and national championships in 2004 and 2016.
 James Madison plays its home games at Bridgeforth Stadium in Harrisonburg.
 Curt Cignetti coaches the Dukes.
 They played football in the spring this year due to the pandemic.

 Recommended resources to help you bet smartly on college football in Virginia:

 College Basketball Betting in Virginia